Travel to Italy Requirements and the ETIAS Visa Updates

 It’s important to note that ETIAS is not a visa and does not guarantee entry into Italy or the Schengen Area.
 Travelers will still have to go through border control when they arrive, and they may be asked for more paperwork.

 Overall, putting the ETIAS program in place is a good step toward making Italy safer and making it easier for travelers to get into the country.
-So if you’re planning a trip to Italy in the future, be sure to check if you need an ETIAS travel authorization and apply in advance to avoid any potential travel disruptions.
+So if you’re planning a trip to Italy in the future, check if you need an ETIAS travel authorization and apply in advance to avoid any potential travel disruptions.

 Venice Tour Tax Delays

 Venice is planning to introduce a new visitor entry fee that will be charged to day-trippers to tackle the problem of overtourism.
-However, there has been pushback from locals, so it is now delayed once again until June.

-Currently, overnight guests are charged a city tax that varies based on their accommodation type and the time of year, but daytrippers are exempt.
 The new fee will also vary according to the season, with a higher cost during peak periods.
-The fee is set to be introduced this summer, and visitors may have to pay between €3 and €10 to enter the city, depending on the time of year.
 The goal is to reduce the number of tourists visiting Venice during peak season.

 Photo by canmandawe on Unsplash